evo-lua/evo-lua.github.io/docs/how-to-guides/native-webviews.md

 ### Security Sandboxing

 Browsers apply all sorts of restrictions to scripts that are running inside the sandbox.
 These do *not* apply to the Lua environment, but they *do* limit what can be done inside the actual WebView.
-Running the WebView from Lua gives you more control over the browser engine, but what you can do is still limited by the APIs that the OS vendor supplied.
+Running a WebView from Lua gives you more control over the browser engine, but what you can do is still limited by the APIs that the engine's SDK provides.

 ## Examples